1975 Ralt RT1 Formula Atlantic. Macau Grand Prix Winner.

 1979 Brunei Grand Prix

 The Ralt is powered by the new Richardson Formula Atlantic spec.1600 c.c.
-Cosworth BDA engine with twin Weber 48 DC02 carburetors.
+Cosworth BDA engine with twin Weber 48 DC02 carburetors mentioned above.
 The gearbox is the rebuilt original Hewland FT-400.
 MacDonald ordered the car specifically with the FT-400 gearbox instead of the usual FT-200 because it was stronger and more reliable than the FT-200 normally used in Formula Atlantic cars.

 As an interesting footnote, one of the Ralt’s most impressive historic racing victories came at the 2013 United States Grand Prix in Austin, Texas.
 The Ralt won one of the support races just prior to the start the F1 Grand Prix.
 Here is a video of the Ralt in action, setting fastest lap to qualify on the pole.
 COTA Pole

 The Ralt has already raced at the Monterey Reunion, Ralt at Rolex, and would be a great entry for any future Reunion events Ralt leading Martin Lauber’s Chevron B39, Ralt Corkscrew.
 It would also be a fabulous entry for the Historic Formula Atlantic support race at the 2021 IndyCar Grand Prix of Long Beach.
-The Ralt’s period Grand Prix winning history, unique first Ralt RT1 design, and current state of prep in period livery, also make this Ralt a great front running candidate for the Formula Atlantic race at the spectacular second Sonoma Speed Festival to be held at the end of May, 2020.
-Sonoma Entry Groups
+The Ralt’s period Grand Prix winning history, unique first Ralt RT1 design, and current state of prep in period livery, also make this Ralt a great front running candidate for the Formula Atlantic race at the spectacular second Sonoma Speed Festival to be held in the Fall of 2021.
+Sonoma Entry Groups.